North Frisia: North Frisia today

 North Frisia is now part of the German state of Schleswig-Holstein with all of it except for Heligoland contained within the district of Nordfriesland.
 The district extends beyond the traditional area of North Frisia to the south and east.

 Today there are more than 60 wind farms with a capacity of about 700 MW in North Frisia, and 90 percent are community-owned.
 North Frisia is seen to be a model location for community wind energy, leading the way for other regions, especially in southern Germany.

 North Frisia is home to two card games of historical and cultural interest, both descended from Karnöffel, the oldest card game in Europe with a continuous tradition of play.
 Bruus is played in the hinterland of Husum in the villages of Schwesing, Oster-Ohrstedt and Treia where regular tournaments are held.
 Meanwhile Knüffeln is played in the region north of the River Arlau towards the Danish border.
 Regular courses are held and the game has experienced something of a revival.

 Languages and names

 In addition to standard German, North Frisia has speakers of Low German, the various dialects of the North Frisian language, and Danish, including South Jutlandic.
 Today some 10,000 people still speak a dialect of North Frisian.

 North Frisia is called Nordfriesland in German and Noordfreesland in Low German.
-In the various North Frisian dialects, it is called Nordfraschlönj in Mooring, Noordfreeskluin in Wiedingharde Frisian, Nuurdfriislön’ in Söl'ring, Nuurdfresklun, Nuardfresklun or nordfriislun in Fering, and Nöördfreesklöön in Halligen Frisian.
+In the various North Frisian dialects, it is called Nordfraschlönj in Mooring, Noordfreeskluin in Wiedingharde Frisian, Nuurđfriislön’ in Söl'ring, Nuurdfresklun, Nuardfresklun or nordfriislun in Fering, and Nöördfreesklöön in Halligen Frisian.
 The region is called Nordfrisland in Danish.